Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 t-shirt with sleeves, but they use a different priority layer and point filters.
 This is called a split, that is needed so the sleeves of the t-shirt show correctly in the various possible arm-related poses.
-The torso part of the body is of course on the 'Body' priority layer and uses the 'body' points and the 'bodyarms' points, whereas the arms layer uses the 'Above Arms' priority layer and filters only points of the 'arms' and the few 'bodyarms' points which are used by both the body and the arms for a seemless connection of the image sections.
+The torso part of the body is of course on the 'Body' priority layer and uses the 'body' points and the 'bodyarms' points, whereas the arms layer uses the 'Above Arms' priority layer and filters only points of the 'arms' and the few 'bodyarms' points which are used by both the body and the arms for a seamless connection of the image sections.

-In addition, both layers use the feature 'Select image based on value of a bone' (see ?-Button for more details).
-This is used here to override the image of the t-shirt with the flat variant (also used by the back view layers), for just the breast bone stop point 'small', which means that this override is used also for the breast stop point 'flat'.

 Hint: For a more complex example on this topic, have a look at the `dresses/maid_dress` asset.
 It for instance shows that your overrides can use more complex conditions which chain statements with an `&` (and) or `|` (or), like so: